ashenBlade/postgres-dev-helper/README.md

 - Sometimes formatting can misbehave.
 This is due to `pg_bsd_indent` internal logic.
 If formatting is not applied try run command again.
 If file after formatting is a mess this can be due to errors in logic.
+- Some operations require data to be allocated (usually, for function invocation).
+  For this, `palloc` and `pfree` are used.
+So if you are debugging memory subsystem you may want to disable extension, because it may affect debugging process.

 ## Release Notes

+### 1.6.1

+Fix error message appeared when making debugger steps too fast.

 ### 1.6.0